PulkitDhamija/GeorgiaTechSubmission/README.md

 It appends the filtered lines to a list named new_lines.
 After processing all lines, the function writes the filtered content to a new file named 'modified1.txt' and returns the path to the modified file.

-This function, remove_empty_lines, takes a file path as input.
-It reads the content of the file specified by the given path in read mode ('r') and stores the lines in a list named lines.

-Within the loop iterating over the lines, it checks if the line is empty and the previous line did not have content.
-If so, it continues to the next iteration, effectively skipping the empty line.

-It also updates the previous_line_has_content flag to keep track of whether the current line has content or not.

-Non-empty lines are appended to the new_lines list.

-After processing all lines, the function overwrites the original file with the modified content, effectively removing consecutive empty lines.